hmcalister/GenericCaching/README.md

 This package implements a caching for functions with a single input and single output.
 By using structs for function input and output we can cache any general function using struct hashing.

+Benchmarks show it is only worth caching for function calls that are relatively expensive.
+Below function calls taking about 100 nanoseconds simply recomputing the function is less expensive than caching.

 Beware!
 Caching a struct with a `map` field may not work as expected, as the `map` type does not have a guaranteed field order and is hence difficult to hash consistently.
 In general, do not cache on the `map` type and instead make a call into the `map` from the cached function, using the `map` key as the cache parameter.

 Inspired and expanded from [Skarlso/cache](https://github.com/Skarlso/cache).